da-nrw/DNSCore/ContentBroker/src/main/markdown/administration-services.md

 The start and stop scripte are suffixed with .template on purpose.
 The admin should rename them to ContentBroker_start.sh and ContentBroker_stop.sh.
 When updating the ContentBroker, the admins renamed files get not overwritten so he is free to modify them on purpose.

+Also the jarfile of the ContentBroker can be executed directly

+    java -jar $JAVA_OPTS ContentBroker.jar diagnostics
+    java -jar $JAVA_OPTS ContentBroker.jar createSchema (careful)

+Diagnostics help to check the state of the environment and should be executed before starting the ContentBroker.
+Only when the diagnostics show everything is ok, the ContentBroker should be started.
+CreateSchema helps the admin to create the right database schema on new nodes.

 ## Starting the ContentBroker

 In order to start the ContentBroker, other services have to be started anterior.
 The complete Startup sequence is: